The Zero Threshold

 The following operators are not affected by the value of the zero threshold (a and b are the arguments):

-a b // (a minus b divided by b) -- the result is set to 0 if its absolute value is less than 1e-16.
+a b // (a minus b divided by b) -- the result is always set to 0 if its absolute value is smaller than 1e-16.
 Being a quotient, the result is independend of the order of magnitude of the numbers involved.

-SIN and COS always round their results to 0 if they are less than plus/minus 1e-18.
+SIN and COS always round their results to 0 if they are smaller than plus/minus 1e-18.

-Independent of the zero threshold, any operator's smallest possible result is plus/minus 1e-1000, anything smaller is always zero.
+Independent of the zero threshold, any operator's smallest possible result is plus/minus 1e-1000, anything lower is always zero.

 Home, Up: Numbers, Prev: Angles, Next: Integer Bias